The Breaking Lab Community Forest

 We are committed to high standards of transparency, accountability and effectiveness for international NGOs.

 The foundation, which is based in Peru, Canada and Germany, purchases legally secure wilderness areas and protects them for the future.
-The purchases are refinanced through donations, which ensure the long-term protection of the areas and enable environmental education projects and research into CO2 storage and biodiversity.
+The purchases are refinanced through donations, which ensure the long-term protection of the areas, supports environmental education projects, and research into CO2 storage and biodiversity.

 non-profit foundation under civil law